AEW News: Huge Match Announced For ‘All Out’

-Later this month, the All Elite Wrestling roster head to Chicago for All Out, which will be the upstart promotion’s final pay-per-view before they debut their weekly show on TNT this October.
+Later this month, the All Elite Wrestling roster heads to Chicago for All Out, which will be the upstart promotion’s final pay-per-view before they debut their weekly show on TNT this October.

 The show is shaping up to feature an absolutely stacked card.
 Adam Page is scheduled to take on the legendary Chris Jericho to crown the company’s inaugural World Heavyweight Champion.
-Elsewhere, the Young Bucks will compete against the Lucha Brothers in a ladder match for the AAA World Tag Team Championship. many were wondering if AEW would be adding more women’s matches to the card.
+Elsewhere, the Young Bucks will compete against the Lucha Brothers in a ladder match for the AAA World Tag Team Championship.
+Many were wondering if AEW would be adding more women’s matches to the card.

-One of the most hotly anticipated matches on the show, however, is the Casino Battle Royal to determine a contender for the AEW Women’s Championship.
-The majority of the women’s roster roster will be a part of the over the top rope challenge, as well as new recruits such as Jazz and Ivelisse.
+One of the most highly-anticipated matches on the show, however, is the Casino Battle Royal to determine a contender for the AEW Women’s Championship.
+The majority of the women’s roster will be a part of the over-the-top rope challenge, as well as new recruits such as Jazz and Ivelisse.
 But it’s not the only women’s match we’ll see.

 AEW took to their official TNT Twitter account to announce that Riho and Hikaru Shida will face off in a special showcase match.
 The company appears to be making itself the American home of Japanese joshi wrestling, and this match is another prime example of their dedication to hosting global talent.